newton-lebniz/CTF-Learning-Assistant/README.md

 the right way — by teaching you prerequisites before decoding anything.

 ## What it does
-- Detects Base64, Hex and ROT13/Caesar from raw string input
+- Detects Base64, Hex, Binary , Octal ,ROT13 and Caesar brute force from raw string input
 - Shows what concepts you need to understand before solving
 - Decodes the string if you want